 Providing a sleep feed or two at night might increase your baby’s total daily milk intake.

-How to dream feed
+How to dream feed your baby

 A dream feed is the feed that you give baby before you go to bed.
 Aim for the feed to be between 10pm and 11pm, but allow 2.5 to 4 hours to go by since your baby's last feed.